Sundar13905/constructors/README.md

 # Experiment 12 To study and implement Constructors and Destructors

 ## Aim: -
-To run and execute a code in C++ using Constructors and Deconstructors
+To run and execute a code in C++ using Constructors and Destructors

 ## Theory: -
 A constructor in C++ is a special member function of a class that is automatically invoked when an object of that class is created.